How can I get support through social prescribing?

 More recent research from Barnardo’s shows positive outcomes for young people participating in their LINK Cumbria social prescribing service, and suggests a benefit to the Government and wider economy of around £1.80 for every £1 invested.

-We are supporting a range of academic research projects that will grow this evidence base.
-These include University College London’s Wellbeing While Waiting project, which focuses on social prescribing support for young people on mental health waiting lists; the INACT programme, which focuses on social prescribing in schools; and the University of Exeter’s Choices project, which looks at other pathways.
+We are also supporting the INACT programme, which focuses on social prescribing in schools; and the University of Exeter’s Choices project, which looks at other pathways.

 What is the future for social prescribing for children and young people?